gadicc/node-yahoo-finance2/README.md

 Nevertheless, we make no guarantees and you use this package at your own risk.
 The developers (and obviously Yahoo) cannot be held responsible for any losses you may incur as a result of using this service.
-Use of this package is considered acknowledgement and acceptance of these terms and of it's license.
+Use of this package is considered acknowledgement and acceptance of these terms and of its license.

 ## Quickstart